carloshellin/FlashPunk/_posts/2001-01-01-flashpunk-basics.md

 }
 {% endhighlight %}

 The first line embeds the file found at the specified location (relative to this class), and the second line assigns that embedded file to a property.
-The property doesn’t have to share a name with the file, it can be anything you want, such as PLAYER_IMG, PLANE_SPRITE, or just PLAYER like I’ve used.
+The property doesn't have to share a name with the file, it can be anything you want, such as PLAYER_IMG, PLANE_SPRITE, or just PLAYER like I've used.
 Just make sure that each embedded file has a unique property reference.

 > If you're using FlashDevelop, you can right-click on the image in your project and choose "Generate embed code" to automatically insert an asset metatag at the cursor.

-But embedding the file alone doesn’t display it on our game screen; in order to do this, we have to tell our MyEntity class to render it to the screen.
-In FlashPunk, the usual way to go about this is to create a **Graphic** object and assign it to the Entity’s [graphic][11] property.
+But embedding the file alone doesn't display it on our game screen; in order to do this, we have to tell our MyEntity class to render it to the screen.
+In FlashPunk, the usual way to go about this is to create a **Graphic** object and assign it to the Entity's [graphic][11] property.
 FlashPunk has [several types][12] of Graphic classes available for different purposes.
 For this example, since our graphic is just a single, non-animated plane sprite, we will use the [Image][13] class, like so:

 {% highlight actionscript %}
 package